 Students will attend regular seminars/workshops each week, focusing on furthering their academic skills.
 They will receive input on developing a research topic; writing and presenting a proposal; developing research questions; and engaging in reflection on the research and writing process.
 Students will also review how to write an annotated bibliography; briefly revisit how to plan and write an essay and how to undertake research; and practice presentation skills.
 They will have the opportunity to meet with their tutor regularly during the term for tutorials, to discuss their individual projects and progress on the module.

-Your first year is a compulsory introductory year, designed to provide you with a strong foundational understanding of key concepts and ideas in accounting and finance.
+Stage 1 is a compulsory introductory year, designed to provide you with a strong foundational understanding of key concepts and ideas in accounting and finance.
 You’ll gain insight into key areas like economics and management.
 You’ll study core areas like financial markets, managerial accounting, and financial accounting while building up your numerical and statistical skills to prepare you for the rest of your degree.

 This is an introductory module to introduce students to the role and evolution of accounting